 You can send this information online or by post, and you must include the £8 payment at the same time.
 If the new name contains any restricted or sensitive words or expressions, you must include relevant supporting documents too.
 It is quicker and easier to change the company name online via WebFiling or Quality Company Formations’ online Company Manager facility.

 Companies House will update the change against your company’s details on public record and send a Certificate of Name Change as confirmation.
 You must not start using the new name until this certificate has been received.

 Company name change authorised by directors

-If the articles of association allow for directors to change the company name without the approval of members, the directors simply have to pass a board resolution and complete the Form NM04 ‘Notify a Change of Name by Means Provide for in the Articles’ and send it to Companies House by post (this form cannot be filed online), together with a £10 disbursement fee and any supporting documents for restricted/sensitive words or expressions (if applicable).
+If the articles of association allows for directors to change the company name without the approval of members, the directors simply have to pass a board resolution and complete the Form NM04 ‘Notify a Change of Name by Means Provide for in the Articles’ and send it to Companies House by post (this form cannot be filed online), together with a £10 disbursement fee and any supporting documents for restricted/sensitive words or expressions (if applicable).
 Again, you must wait until the Certificate of Name Change has been received from Companies House before you start using your new company name.

-Changing the name of a Limited Liability Partnership
+Changing the name of a limited liability partnership

 To change the name of your LLP, you will most likely require approval from all LLP members.
-To give notice of the change to Companies House, you must complete and file Form LLNM01 ‘Change of Name of a Limited Liability Partnership’ online or by post and include the £8 payment at the same time.
+To give notice of the change to Companies House, you must complete and file Form LL NM01 ‘Change of Name of a Limited Liability Partnership’ online or by post and include the £8 payment at the same time.
 To complete this form, you will need to provide the following details: